Ukrainization of Russian Army units

-The Ukrainization of the military units of the Imperial Russian Army was the process of forming Ukrainian military formations within the Imperial Russian Army with the aim of further creating Ukrainian national armed forces on their basis during the time of the Ukrainian Central Rada.
+The Ukrainization of Russian Army units was the process of forming Ukrainian military formations within the Russian Army (formerly the Imperial Russian Army) with the aim of further creating Ukrainian national armed forces on their basis during the time of the Ukrainian Central Rada.
 The process lasted from March to the end of 1917 and was actually continued during the war against Bolshevik and White Russia.
 It became one of the key factors in the declaration of independence of the Ukrainian People's Republic.

+Ukrainization was a success, as "In early December 1917, the number of soldiers of the Ukrainized Russian Army units reached about 600,000.
+Approximately 400,000 of them were on the territory of the UPR, of which almost 60,000 were in the 1st Ukrainian Corps of Pavlo Skoropadsky."
+However, by the end of December, a mere 27,000 soldiers remained under the command of the Central Rada, thus indicating a drop of almost 15 times in the size of the Ukrainian People's Army.